isabella232/presentation-druxt_101/slides.md

 What is Druxt?

-An open source framework for building Fully Decoupled Drupal integrations with Nuxt.js
+An open source framework for building Fully Decoupled Drupal integrations with Nuxt

-- Drupal module for quickstart and additional features.
+- It is Drupal and Node Modules.
-- Drupal JSON:API Client
+- it's aDrupal JSON:API Client
-- Modular Vue component library system
-- Vuex store based caching system
+- a Modular Vue component library system with a Vuex store based caching system
   - Partial resources
-  - Dehydration of collection and included resources
+  - Dehydration of both collection and included resources
-- Support lots of Acronyms; SPA / SSG / SSR

-### Is not (only) for out of the box Drupal Site experience.
+- It can be used for Single Page Applications, Static Site Generation, Server Side Rendering and a combination of the lot.
+- Fully decoupled first, possibly progressively too.
 -->

 ---